draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_configuration.md

 ## <a id="CorpusMinimization"></a>Section: `CorpusMinimization`

 Configuration information specific to the CorpusMinimization module, which periodically scans the testcase corpus and removes testcases that are not contributing to coverage.
+Can be used with [`ServerCorpusMinOutput`](#section-servercorpusminoutput).

 ### `CorpusMinimization.frequencyInMinutes`